-In The West yoga is most often associated with group classes where postures are held to both simulate and relax the body and mind.
-The overlaps between the benefits of yoga and The Shakti Mat are obvious and the most simple way to ‘double down’ on the effects is to lay on a Shakti Mat at the end of your practice when you would usually lay in Shavasana (corpse pose).
+In The West, yoga is most often associated with group classes where postures are held to both simulate and relax the body and mind.
+The overlaps between the benefits of yoga and The Shakti Mat are obvious, and the simplest way to ‘double down’ on the effects is to lie on a Shakti Mat at the end of your practice when you would usually lie in Shavasana (corpse pose).

 Exercising, holding a stretch or demanding posture requires mental resilience.
-Often our body feels pain and wants us to stop, it is only through mental resilience that we hold through the discomfort and find the benefits thereof.
+Often our body feels pain and wants us to stop; it is only through mental resilience that we hold through the discomfort and find the benefits thereof.
 The Shakti Mat teaches us to cultivate resilience.
 By pushing through initial discomfort we discover the rewards.
 Changing our relationship with discomfort, both physical and mental, can have excellent flow on effects with resilience in life.

 Meditation is a state of awareness – a profound, deep peace that your mind achieves when you give it stillness.
-In its most simple sense it is sitting in silence and allowing the mind to become still.
+In its most simple sense, it is sitting in silence and allowing the mind to become still.
 It is a practice used by millions of people across the globe as an effective way to reduce stress and enhance focus.
-Acupressure and meditation are a natural combination as the benefits they provide complement each other.
+Acupressure and meditation are a natural combination, as the benefits they provide complement each other.

 When using a Shakti Mat for extended periods of time, the stimulation can relax your body.
 As the body relaxes, the mind soon follows.
 In turn, when you meditate you build focus and body awareness which allow you to get more out of your Shakti Mat.

 If you use your Shakti Mat regularly, you may be already entering a meditative state.
 We often describe it as “unintentional meditation”.
 The next step is to consciously meditate while on your mat.
 Try 10-20 minutes a day.
 One practice that is particularly rewarding is to ‘body scan’ while on the mat.
 This involves drawing your focus to individual areas of the body and checking in.
-Because the Shakti Mat provides such immediate feedback from the body it can help to highlight this process.
+Because The Shakti Mat provides such immediate feedback from the body, it can help to highlight this process.